drduh/macOS-Security-and-Privacy-Guide/README.md

 ```

-Verify the Tor application's code signature was made by with The Tor Project's Apple developer ID **MADPSAYN6T**, using the `spctl -a -v` and/or `pkgutil --check-signature` commands:
+Verify the application was signed by The Tor Project's Apple Developer ID **MADPSAYN6T**, using the `spctl -a -v` and/or `pkgutil --check-signature` commands:

 ```console
 $ spctl -a -vv ~/Applications/Tor\ Browser.app